 The space formerly housed Scott's Market, which has served the community as a small grocery store off and on since 1897.
 Although ownership transitioned through the years, the store retained its name until it closed for good a decade ago.

 Whit's End is the latest endeavor by the Ionikh family, former operators of the Little Russian Cafe in Larimer Square and Boulder's Amuse, which served European plates with an American twist.
-The family still owns Red Square, which has been open in Writer Square since 2013.
-Its executive chef is Maxsim Ionikh, who is also the chef and owner of Whit's End along with longtime business partner Irina Storm.
+Executive chef Maxsim Ionikh and his business partner, Irina Storm, still own Red Square, which has been open in Writer Square since 2013.
+Now the two are behind this new project.

 While Eastern European staples like pierogi star at Red Square, Whit's End will focus on Western European fare to highlight Ionikh's training in classic French cuisine.
 "We have the best pierogi in the city [at Red Square], but it's time for something new," says Storm.